bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    Most online sources say that the space complexity of heapsort is `O(1)`.
 What would we have to change in our code to get there?
+    We would have to drop the i in range function and do recursion instead.